The Cleansing War of Garik Blackhand: Plot summary

 In the post-apocalyptic future setting of Gamma World, the player characters are members of the primitive White Feathers, a mixture of humans, humanoids and mutant animals who live in the area of today's Yellowstone Park.
 The White Feathers are in the midst of peace negotiations with the rival Gray Rocks when the parley is disrupted by the local chapter of the pure-human Knights of Purity led by Garik Blackhand.
 Members of the Gray Rocks suddenly attack members of the White Feathers, accusing them of being in league with the Knights of Purity.
 In the chaos, the White Feathers' shaman is mortally wounded.
 Before he dies, he tells the player characters to find proof that the Knights of Purity somehow framed the White Feathers.

-The Cleansing War of Garik Blackhand features nine linked scenarios, as well new creatures and artifacts.
+The Cleansing War of Garik Blackhand features nine linked adventure scenarios, and game statistics for new creatures as well as artifacts.

 Publication history

 TSR published the first edition of Gamma World in 1978, then released a second edition in 1983.
-Two adventure for the second edition were released the same year, The Mind Masters, and The Cleansing War of Garik Blackhand, a 32-page book with an outer cardstock folder written by Michael Price and Garry Spiegle, with art by Jim Holloway.
+Two adventure for the second edition were released the same year, The Mind Masters, and The Cleansing War of Garik Blackhand, a 32-page book with an outer cardstock folder written by Michael Pierre Price and Garry Spiegle, with art by Jim Holloway.

 Nothing else would be published for Gamma World until TSR released a third edition in 1986.